airsplay/lxmert/README.md

 we use our remaining submission entry from [VQA](https://visualqa.org/challenge.html)/[GQA](https://cs.stanford.edu/people/dorarad/gqa/challenge.html) challenges 2019 to get these results.
 For [NLVR2](http://lil.nlp.cornell.edu/nlvr/), we only test once on the unpublished test set (test-U).

+**Note that the NLVR2 validation result is slightly different from our paper (74.95% vs 74.5%).
+The 74.50 result comes from our old weight.
+Althought the code and random seeds are all the same, PyTorch GPU execution is non-determistic which leads to this difference.
+And thus in [fine-tuning](#fine-tune-on-vision-and-language-tasks), we provide the range of results in multiple runs.**

 ## Pre-trained models